Good Clusterings Have Large Volume: Introduction

-The so-called {\em assignment polytopes} are closely related to our setting and have been studied well \cite{Balinski1974,GillLinusson2009, GottliebRao1990}.
-It is possible to represent the partition of data points $X = \{x_1,\dots,x_n\}$ into clusters $C_1,\dots,C_k$ by using decision variables $y_{ij}$ that indicate whether data point $x_j$ is assigned to cluster $C_i$ ($y_{ij}=1$) or not ($y_{ij}=0$).
+The so-called {\em assignment polytopes} are closely related to our setting and have been studied well, c.f. \cite{Balinski1974,GillLinusson2009, GottliebRao1990}.
+It is possible to represent the partition of data points $X = \{x_1,\dots,x_n\}\subset \mathbb{R}^d$ into clusters $C_1,\dots,C_k$ by using decision variables $y_{ij}$ to indicate whether data point $x_j$ is assigned to cluster $C_i$ ($y_{ij}=1$) or not ($y_{ij}=0$).
 Further, many applications specify lower bounds $s_i^-$ and upper bounds $s_i^+$ on the number of points that may be assigned to cluster $C_i$.
-This gives rise to a simple set of linear constraints that describe all clusterings:
+This gives rise to a simple set of linear constraints that describes all clusterings:

 The first set of constraints makes sure the prescribed cluster size bounds are respected, the second set of constraints guarantees that each data point is assigned to a cluster.
 With the relaxed constraints $y_{ij}\geq 0$, we obtain a polytope $P$.
-The left-hand sides of the constraints form a totally unimodular matrix, and the right-hand sides are integral, so the vertices of this polytope are $0,1$-vectors, i.e. all $y_{ij}$ satisfy $y_{ij}\in\{0,1\}$.
+The coefficient matrix of the constraints is totally unimodular, and the vector on the right-hand side is integral, so the vertices of this polytope are $0,1$-vectors, i.e. all $y_{ij}$ satisfy $y_{ij}\in\{0,1\}$.
 Each vertex describes a clustering, and vice versa.

-The polytope $P$ is a useful way to describe {\em all} clusterings, but we are particularly interested in ``good'' clusterings.
-To this end, instead of considering the above polytope, we study a special type of projection first introduced in \cite{Barnes1992,Hwang1998}, the so-called \textbf{bounded-shape partition polytope}.
+To identify ``good'' clusterings, we study a projection of $P$ that includes information on the locations of the data points $X$ in $\mathbb{R}^d$.
+This projection, the so-called \textbf{bounded-shape partition polytope}, was first introduced in \cite{Barnes1992,Hwang1998}.
 (For a formal definition, see Section $2.3$.)
-The vertices of bounded-shape partition polytopes exhibit several favorable properties \cite{Barnes1992}, such as being a minimizer of the least-squares functional among all clusterings of the same cluster sizes.
-But most importantly, these vertices have strong separation properties: They allow for the construction of a {\em separating power diagram}, a generalized Voronoi diagram in $\mathbb{R}^d$ with one polyhedral cell for the data points for each cluster \cite{Borgwardt2010}.
-In machine learning and other parts of operations research, this separation property is sometimes called {\em piecewise-linear separability} \cite{bm-92}.
-See Figure \ref{fig:powerdiagramclustering} for a small example.
+The vertices of bounded-shape partition polytopes exhibit several favorable properties, c.f. \cite{Barnes1992}, such as being a minimizer of the least-squares functional among all clusterings of the same cluster sizes.
+In particular, these vertices have strong separation properties.
+They allow for the construction of a {\em separating power diagram}, a generalized Voronoi diagram in $\mathbb{R}^d$ with one polyhedral cell for each cluster.
+In machine learning and other parts of Operations Research, this separation property is sometimes called {\em piecewise-linear separability}, c.f. \cite{bm-92}.
+Power diagrams are defined by a set of {\em sites}, $d$-dimensional vectors (one for each cell) which can be seen as the ``centers'' of the cells.
+See Figure \ref{fig:powerdiagramclustering} for a small example and Section \ref{subsec-clusterings} for a formal defintion.